lydell/js-tokens/README.md

 A human can easily understand that in the `number` line we’re dealing with division, and in the `regex` line we’re dealing with a regex literal.
 How come?
 Because humans can look at the whole code to put the `/` characters in context.
 A JavaScript regex cannot.
 It only sees forwards.
+(Well, ES2018 regexes can also look backwards.
+See the [ES2018](#es2018) section).

 When the `jsTokens` regex scans throught the above, it will see the following at the end of both the `number` and `regex` rows: